 District Court at Alert Level 1

-- This protocol outlines how the District Court plans to operate at Alert Level 1 and will come into force on Wednesday 10 June 2020 at 8.00am.
+- This protocol outlines how the District Court plans to operate at Alert Level 1.

 - At Alert Level 1, the District Court will carry out all its usual scheduled work.